jerseyweeds/multistreamnews.tv/LLM_notes.md

-# LLM Development Notes - MultiStreamNews.TV
+# LLM Development Notes - Multi Stream News .TV

 This file serves as long-term knowledge for AI assistants working on this project, documenting key decisions, architectural choices, and change history.